Leohoji/dog-cat-breed-classification-system/README.md

 6. **Acceptance Testing**: Perform comprehensive testing in the final environment.
 7. **Maintenance**: Continuously improve the system based on user feedback.

-<ins>Model Training</ins>: The training of deep neural network for cats or dogs classification is recorded in [HERE](https://github.com/Leohoji/dog-cat-breed-classification-system/tree/main/model_training), and The model import for object detection is based on [tutorial in TensorFlow](https://github.com/tensorflow/docs/blob/master/site/en/hub/tutorials/object_detection.ipynb).
+✨ How Do I Train My Model ▶▶▶ The training of deep neural network for cats or dogs classification is recorded in [HERE](https://github.com/Leohoji/dog-cat-breed-classification-system/tree/main/model_training), and The model import for object detection is based on [tutorial in TensorFlow](https://github.com/tensorflow/docs/blob/master/site/en/hub/tutorials/object_detection.ipynb).

 ## Tech Stack